 What are the effects of drinking too much?

 Drinking too much alcohol can affect your appearance and your health so it’s important to stick within the daily amount recommended by health experts.

 Alcohol can also lead to addiction, depression and heart disease.
 For more information visit the effects of alcohol article on the NHS Choices website.

 There is no recommended limit for young people under 18 to drink.
 This is because at that age your body isn't fully developed.
 It could be harmful to have any amount of alcohol as a young body can't cope with alcohol the same way a fully grown adult can.

 Remember the legal age for the purchase and consumption of alcohol in the UK is 18.

 More help and information

-Alcolator- If you're worried about someone else's drinking or your own then you can get information here.
+If you're worried about someone else's drinking or your own then you can get information on Alcolator's website.
 If you live in Greater Glasgow and Clyde you can arrange an appointment with someone to get support with your drinking.

 Find out more about the effects of alcohol.

 Head back to the Choices for Life campaign page.